Slavery and human trafficking statement

-Addressing the California Supply Chains Act and the United Kingdom Modern Slavery Act
+Addressing the California Transparency in Supply Chains Act, the United Kingdom Modern Slavery Act, and the Australian Modern Slavery Act of 2018.

 About this Statement

-This is a statement of the steps General Mills has taken in an effort to ensure slavery and human trafficking are not taking place in our supply chain or business and covers General Mills’ Fiscal 2021, the period of 12 months ending on May 30, 2021.
-The following document serves as a statement complying with The Australian Modern Slavery Act 2018, The UK Modern Slavery Act 2015, and the California Transparency in Supply Chains Act.
+This is a statement of the steps General Mills has taken in an effort to ensure slavery and human trafficking are not taking place in our supply chain or business and covers General Mills’ Fiscal 2022, the period of 12 months ending on May 29, 2022.
+The following document serves as a statement complying with The Australian Modern Slavery Act of 2018, The UK Modern Slavery Act of 2015, and the California Transparency in Supply Chains Act.

 The process of preparing this statement involved the participation of a wide range of internal stakeholders across many functions of General Mills.
 For the purposes of the Australian Modern Slavery Act, this is a joint statement for the reporting entity, General Mills Holding (Australia) Pty Ltd, and the entity submitting the statement, General Mills, Inc.